splunk/public-o11y-docs/incident-intelligence/create-manage-on-call-schedules/create-manage-on-call-schedules.rst

    check-my-schedule

 When an incident occurs, it is important to contact a responder who understands that part of the system architecture to fix the problem.
-This is accomplished through scheduling.
+You can accomplish this through scheduling.
 An on-call schedule consists of a rotating group of responders that are assigned shifts for incident response.
 Use an on-call schedule as a step in your service incident workflows.

 .. raw:: html

    <embed>
-      <h2>Steps to create an on-call schedule</h2>
+      <h2>Create an on-call schedule</h2>
    </embed>

 Follow these steps to create a schedule.
 See :ref:`ii-schedule-scenarios` for steps to create specific schedule scenarios.